Nepali Army: Chiefs of the Nepali Army

-The chiefs of the Nepali Army were mostly drawn from noble Chhetri families from the Gorkha Kingdom such as the Pande dynasty, Kunwar family, Basnyat dynasty, and Thapa dynasty before the rule of the Rana dynasty.
-During the Shah monarchy, the officers were drawn from these aristocratic families.
-During the Rana dynasty, the Ranas claimed the position as their birthright.
-The first army chief of was King Prithvi Narayan Shah who drafted and commanded the army.
-The first civilian army chief was Kalu Pande, a Kaji who had a significant role in the unification campaign.
-He was considered head of the army due to his undertaking of army duties and responsibilities, not by a formal title.
+During the Shah monarchy, leadership of the Nepali Army was mainly concentrated among a small number of aristocratic families within the broader Chhetri community of the late Gorkha Kingdom and early Kingdom of Nepal, such as the Pande, Kunwar, Basnyat, and Thapa clans, before the rise of the Rana regime.
+During the Rana regime, the Ranas made the position hereditary within their family.

+The first chief of the Gorkhali and later Nepali army was King Prithvi Narayan Shah, who organized and commanded the army.
+The first non-royal army chief was Kalu Pande, a Mulkaji, who played a significant role in the Unification of Nepal campaigns.

-Bhimsen Thapa, Mukhtiyar from 1806 to 1837, was the first person to be given the title Commander-in-Chief as head of the army.
-King Rajendra Bikram Shah appointed Bhimsen to the post and praised him for his long service to the nation.
-However, on 14 June 1837, the King took over command of all battalions previously under the charge of various courtiers, and became the commander-in-chief.
-Immediately after the incarceration of the Thapas in 1837, Dalbhanjan Pande and Rana Jang Pande were the joint heads of the military administration.
-Rana Jang was removed after three months in October 1837.
+Bhimsen Thapa, who served as the second Mukhtiyar of Nepal from 1806 to 1837, became the first person to formally hold the title of Commander-in-Chief as head of the Nepali army.
+King Rajendra Bikram Shah appointed him to the position in recognition of his long service to the nation.
+However, on 14 June 1837, the King assumed direct command of the battalions previously under various courtiers, and became the Commander-in-Chief.

-Since the command of Mukhtiyar Bhimsen, only seven army chiefs were non-Rana- Chhetris, including Shahs (Thakuris), until 1951.
-The commander-in-chief title was replaced by Chief of the Army Staff (COAS) from General Singha Pratap Shah in 1979.
+Following the incarceration of the Thapa family in 1837, a new government was formed with Ranga Nath Poudyal as the Mukhtiyar, and Dalbhanjan Pande and Rana Jang Pande as joint heads of military administrations.
+Rana Jang Pande was removed from the position three months later in October 1837.

+During Bhimsen Thapa’s tenure as Mukhtiyar, the title of Commander-in-Chief was introduced for the first time to formally designate the head of the army.
+In 1979, Singha Bahadur Basnyat changed the title to Chief of the Army Staff (CoAS).
+Since 1950, it has been a tradition for the President of India to confer the honorary rank of General of the Indian Army upon the chief of the Nepali Army.